 Your organization implements one or more value streams to provide value to your customers.
 A value stream is in effect a thread through your organization (and potentially partner organizations) of people collaborating to earn revenue.
 The best value streams Delight Customers, and part of doing that is to Optimize the Flow of your work so as to be reactive to customer needs.

 DAEs are Rainbows, But Strive to be Green or Teal

 Just as your process must be flexible and adaptive, so must your organization.
 In Reinventing Organizations Frederick Laloux works through the history, and arguably a maturity model, for organizational design.
-The premise, which is overviewed in the diagram below (you can click on it for a high-res version), is that over time we’re seeing organizations evolve from tribal and often violent structures (Red) through more formalized hierarchical structures (Amber/Orange) to agile approaches (Green/Teal).
+The premise, which is overviewed in Figure 5 below, is that over time we’re seeing organizations evolve from tribal and often violent structures (Red) through more formalized hierarchical structures (Amber/Orange) to agile approaches (Green/Teal).
 Today the vast majority of organizations, believed to be 80-90%, are somewhere on the Amber through Green scale.

 It’s attractive to think that your organizational culture is consistent across the entire enterprise, but it is far more likely that you have teams or divisions with differing color ratings according to Laloux’s model.
 This is because the culture of a team (or division) is greatly influenced by the leader of that team, and leaders vary in their style.
 Because teams face unique situations – sometimes a red strategy is the most appropriate given what the team faces.
 Context counts!